nathanc-analytics/warehouse-safety-analysis/README.md

 ![Dock Safety](charts/dock_safety.png)

-The relationship between dock safety conditions and injury risk was positive but weaker than the relationships observed for management support and lifting practices.
+The relationship between dock safety conditions and workplace injury risk was positive but weaker than the relationships observed for management support and lifting practices.

 ---